Ridhwana/rails/guides/source/active_record_querying.md

 #### Dynamic Finder Methods

-For every field (also known as an attribute) you define in your table, Active Record provides a finder method.
+For every field (also known as an attribute) you define in your table, Active Record dynamically provides a finder method.
 If you have a field called `first_name` on your `Customer` model for example, you get the `find_by_first_name` finder method for free from Active Record.

 ```irb